Esri/application-boilerplate-3x-js/README.md

     *   proxy  url

 **index.html**: The default html file for the application.

 **configurationPanel.js** Default configuration panel settings for the template.
 This is only applicable to configurable templates.
 This example will create a configuraiton panel with one dropdown list that contains three template color choices (seaside, chrome, pavement).
 When the templateConfig.js module retrieves any configurable settings you'll get the theme name back in a parameter named theme.
 Then you can apply the necessary css to your application to apply the new colors - like change the border color etc. See the [Adding configurable parameters to templates](http://resources.arcgis.com/en/help/arcgisonline/#/Adding_configurable_parameters_to_templates/010q000000ns000000/) help topic for more details.

 ## Instructions

 1. Download and unzip the .zip file or clone the repo.
 2. Web-enable the directory.
 3. Access the .html page.
-4. See the readme.html page for configuration options.
+4. Start writing your template in /js/main.js!

  [New to Github?
 Get started here.](https://github.com/)